 DSU Respiratory Therapy program graduates are eligible to take credentialing examinations administered by the National Board for Respiratory Care (NBRC), whose mission is promoting excellence in respiratory care by awarding credentials based on high competency standards.

-You may visit their website for information regarding levels of credentials, eligibility and fees for various examinations, and links to licensing statutes for respiratory therapists nationwide.
+Please visit their website for information regarding levels of credentials, eligibility and fees for various examinations, and links to licensing statutes for respiratory therapists nationwide.

 Learn More: Links to the Profession